 North Twin Lake is one of the two identical high-elevation lakes along the Cascade Lakes Highway in the Deschutes National Forest.
 North and South Twin Lakes sit 0.5 miles from each other and are adjacent to Wickiup Reservoir.
 Both lakes have unique geological formations.

 North Twin Lake was created around 20,000 years ago due to the volcanic activity in the region.
 Rising magma ran into the groundwater and caused an explosion creating a broad flat-floored crater that got filled with water forming a shallow crater lake known as a maar lake.

 The lake surface area is 112 acres with a maximum depth of 60 feet and an average depth of 40 feet.
-The lake, surrounded by scenic ponderosa pine forests, is better protected from strong winds then other Cascade lakes and reservoirs.
+The lake, surrounded by scenic ponderosa pine forests, is better protected from strong winds than other Cascade lakes and reservoirs.

 North Twin Lake is a great location for swimming, non-motorized boating, fishing, hiking, and camping.
-A campground, beach and boat ramp is located on the north shore of the lake.
+A campground, beach, and boat ramp are located on the north shore of the lake.
 The bank access is unlimited.
 You can walk around the lake via the loop trail or along the shoreline when water levels are low.
 An interpretive trail at the campground informs about "dwarf mistletoe" infecting the ponderosa pine trees in the area.

 South Twin Lake can be accessed via a 0.5-mile hiking trail.